Television Production BA (Hons)

-This unit challenges you to engage with professional practice, the aim is to focus the knowledge and critical understanding of what it is to be a professional in the moving image production industry.
+This unit challenges you to engage with professional practice, with the aim to focus the knowledge and critical understanding of what it is to be a professional in the moving image production industry.
 Set within an industrial context, you have the opportunity to engage with an employer through a work placement or a commissioned moving image project.
 Working closely to the employers’ requirements, you will be required to employ professional research, and production skills, as well as negotiate, collaborate, communicate, and be receptive and adaptive to feedback.

 As Live Production

-As LiveTelevision Productions (a programme recorded in one take as if live but not actually broadcast until later), is a cornerstone of commercial television output.
+As Live Television Productions (a programme recorded in one take as if it’s live but not actually broadcast until later) is a cornerstone of commercial television output.
 From game shows to talk shows, current affairs to cultural spin, As Live productions demand sophisticated skills and large-scale coordination of people and resources.
-This unit requires the development of a detailed pitch for, and subsequent production of, an As Live Studio production pilot.
-The idea(s) considered to have most potential by a commissioning panel will be given the greenlight to go into production.
+This unit requires the development of a detailed pitch for, and subsequent production of, an As Live Studio Production pilot.
+The idea(s) considered to have most potential by a commissioning panel will be given the green light to go into production.
 A creative team is then formed to develop the concept through to transmission.

 Television: Critical Perspectives

 This unit brings the opportunity to explore television formats through in-depth critical analysis of television genre, with particular reference to broadcast journalism and drama.
-It also supports the development of a greater understanding and critical analysis of television genre and audiences, developing further skills in research, critique, presentation and academic
+It also supports the development of a greater understanding and critical analysis of television genre and audiences, developing further skills in research, critique, presentation and academic writing.

-Study Abroad (optional)
+Study abroad (optional)